 Some examples of rights

-2- The right to be supported
+2- The right to be accompanied

-The Act respecting the Québec Correctional System states that the correctional services, or the Commission québécoise des libérations conditionnelles (CQLC), have to undertake all necessary means to inform the domestic violence victim of the scheduled date of their offender’s temporary absence, conditional, or total release.
-The conditions of release and the destination of the offender are also to be communicated with the victim.
-(Article 175)
+The Québec Correctional System Act provides that correctional services or the Commission québécoise des libérations conditionnelles (CQLC) must take the necessary measures to inform victims of domestic violence of the expected date of a temporary absence, parole or total release of their aggressor.
+The conditions attached to the release and the destination of the offender should also be communicated.
+(Section 175)

-5- Crime victim compensation (IVAC)
+5- Crime Victim Compensation (IVAC)

 For more information: http://www.ivac.qc.ca/

 6- Termination of lease due to domestic violence or sexual assault